 | Track someone else's follows | "Who did they follow recently?" | Any public account | Lookup tools — no login needed (Recent Follow, Dolphin Radar, Follow Spy) |

 The first job works on public data only: these tools read a public account's following list and reconstruct what changed, so they never ask for the target's password (and shouldn't ask for yours).
-The second job requires connecting your own account, because your unfollower history isn't public.
+The second job needs data only you can see — but that does not have to mean handing over your password: Instagram will give you your own follower lists as a downloadable export, and comparing two of those answers the question with no login at all.

 Know which job you're here for, and the comparison below sorts itself out quickly.